storybookjs/marko/addons/docs/web-components/README.md

 },
 ```

-It basically looks like this:
+The file looks somewthing like this:

 ```json
 {